Introducing an interface between WHIZARD and FeynRules: Implementing new models in Whizard using FeynRules

 \\

-\paragraph*{\bf Running $\alpha_S$:}
+\paragraph{\bf Running $\alpha_S$:}

 Starting with version 2.0, {\sc Whizard} supports a running strong coupling.
 While this is fully supported by the interface, a choice has to be made which quantities are to be reevaluated when the strong coupling is evolved.
-We chose to implement the running such that by default \texttt{aS}, \texttt{G} (see Ref. \cite{Christensen:2008py} for the nomenclature regarding the QCD coupling) and any vertex factors depending on them are evolved.
-The list of internal parameters that are to be recalculated can be extended by using the option \texttt{WORunParameters} when calling the interface.
+We choose to implement the running such that by default \texttt{aS}, \texttt{G} (see Ref. \cite{Christensen:2008py} for the nomenclature regarding the QCD coupling) and any vertex factors depending on them are evolved.
+The list of internal parameters that are to be recalculated (together with the vertex factors depending on them) can be extended (beyond \texttt{aS} and \texttt{G}) by using the option \texttt{WORunParameters} when calling the interface.
 As older versions of {\sc Whizard} do not evolve the strong coupling, the interface does not support running with {\sc Whizard} 1.x. \\

-\paragraph*{\bf Gauge choices:} The interface supports the unitarity, Feynman and $R_\xi$ gauges.
+\paragraph{\bf Gauge choices:} The interface supports the unitarity, Feynman and $R_\xi$ gauges.
 The choice of gauge must be communicated to the interface via the option \texttt{WOGauge}.
-If selected, unitarity gauge only applies to massive vector fields; massless vectors are still treated in Feynman gauge in this case.
+Note that massless gauge bosons are always treated in Feynman gauge.

 If the selected gauge is Feynman or $R_\xi$, the interface can automatically assign the proper masses to the Goldstone bosons.
 This behavior is requested by using the \texttt{WOAutoGauge} option.
 In the $R_\xi$ gauges, the symbol representing the gauge $\xi$ must be communicated to the interface by using the \texttt{WOGaugeSymbol} option (the symbol is automatically introduced into the list of external parameters if \texttt{WOAutoGauge} is selected at the same time).
 This feature can be used to automatically extend models implemented in Feynman gauge to the $R_\xi$ gauges.